Jademalo/webzfs/blog/2026-08-29-the-bugs-are-coming-from-inside-0.78.md

 ### Scheduled Jobs Now Survive Reboots

-Previously, scheduled replication jobs were stored in a Python dictionary, as one does... but In RAM.
+Previously, scheduled replication jobs were stored in a Python dictionary, as one does... in RAM.
 This worked perfectly, assuming WebZFS never restarted, the server never rebooted, and users did not expect scheduled jobs to persist through the passage of time.
 Cause rebooting is only for changing hardware right?

 Now, there's a new scheduler which behaves much more like... well... a scheduler.